Annalena Baerbock: Chancellor candidate: 2021

 On 19 April 2021, the federal board of the Greens officially nominated Baerbock as candidate for chancellor for the 2021 federal election – the first time the party had nominated a single candidate instead of co-leaders.
 This was formally confirmed at the party congress from 11 to 13 June.
 Baerbock is the second woman after Angela Merkel to seek the highest government office, and the first woman nominated by her party.
 On election day, she was only 12 days older than Guido Westerwelle in 2002, the youngest chancellor candidate ever.

 On 12 June 2021, Baerbock was confirmed as candidate for chancellor after receiving 98.5% of the confirmation votes.
 In the 2021 German federal election, she again ran in the constituency of Potsdam – Potsdam-Mittelmark II – Teltow-Fläming II, this time against fellow chancellor candidate Olaf Scholz.
 She lost the constituency to Scholz by over 15,000 votes, but was nonetheless elected to the Bundestag through the Green list in Brandenburg.

-During this time, it was discovered that Baerbock committed plagiarism in a book she authored Jetzt.
-Wie wir unser Land erneuern, having copy-pasted 29 sentences altogether from other works.
-A detailed analysis of the act of plagiarism available in a German document.
-Another wrongdoing unearthed was that she published false information about her professional background in her CV.
-She incorrectly claimed that she was a member of German Marshall Fund and United Nations High Commissioner for Refugees along with many other minor institutions, which she had no formal ties to.
-Those events caused widespread condemnation in German public.
+During this time, plagiarism by Baerbock in her 2021 book Now.
+How we renew our country (Jetzt.
+Wie wir unser Land erneuern) came to light, with Baerbock becoming the latest in a series of German politicians found to have plagiarised since the 2011-Guttenberg scandal.
+In the book, Baerbock included work of other authors without attributing that work to them thereby falsely presenting it as her own, with one researcher, Stefan Weber, detailing 100 instances of plagiarism before ceasing to look further.